-"The margin for adverse deviations would be at least the average of the applicable high and low margin whenever at least one 'significant consideration' exists, or at least one other consideration is significant in the context of the valuation.
-Significant considerations vary by type of assumption and are described under subsections 2340 and 2350."
+SOP section 2320.083 states: "The margin for adverse departion would be at least the average of the applicable high and low margin whenever at least one 'significant consideration' exists, or at least one other consideration is significant in the context of the valuation.
+'Significant considerations' vary by type of assumption and are described under sections 2340 and 2350."

-"The following significant considerations indicate difficulties in properly estimating the best estimate assumption:
+SOP section 2350.03 states: "The following significant considerations indicate difficulties in properly estimating the mean:

-the credibility of the company's experience is too low to be the primary source of data, future experience is difficult to estimate, the cohort of risks lacks homogeneity, operational risks adversely impact the likelihood of obtaining best estimate assumption, or the derivation of the best estimate assumption is unrefined."
+the credibility of the company experience is too low to be the primary source of data, future experiences divisit to estimate, the cohort of isla fact homogeneity, operation brisks dversely impact the likelihood of obtaining expected results, or the derivtion of the best estimate assumption is unrefined."

-"Other significant considerations indicative of a potential deterioration of the best estimate assumption include:
+SOP section 2350.0.1 states: "Other significant considerations indicative of a potential deterioration of the mean include:

-there is significant concentration of risks and/or lack of diversification, operational risks adversely impact the likelihood of continuing to obtain best estimate assumption, or past experience may not be representative of future experience and the experience may deteriorate.
+there is significant concentration of risks and/or lack of diversification, operational risks adversely impact the likelihood of continuing to obtain expected results, or past experience may not be representative of future experience and the experience may deteriorate.